-The TSB81BA3 normally controls the CTL0-CTL1 and D0-D7 bidirectional buses.
+The TSB41BA3A-EP normally controls the CTL0-CTL1 and D0-D7 bidirectional buses.
 The LLC is allowed to drive these buses only after the LLC has been granted permission to do so by the PHY.

-There are four operations that may occur on the PHY-LLC interface: link service request, status transfer, data transmit, and data receive.
-The LLC issues a service request to read or write a PHY register or to request the PHY to gain control of the serial-bus in order to transmit a packet.
+Four operations can occur on the PHY-LLC interface: link service request, status transfer, data transmit, and data receive.
+The LLC issues a service request to read or write a PHY register or to request the PHY to gain control of the serial bus in order to transmit a packet.

-The PHY may initiate a status transfer either autonomously or in response to a register read request from the LLC.
+The PHY can initiate a status transfer either autonomously or in response to a register read request from the LLC.

-The PHY initiates a receive operation whenever a packet is received from the serial-bus.
+The PHY initiates a receive operation whenever a packet is received from the serial bus.

-The PHY initiates a transmit operation after winning control of the serial-bus following a bus-request by the LLC.
+The PHY initiates a transmit operation after winning control of the serial bus following a bus request by the LLC.
 The transmit operation is initiated when the PHY grants control of the interface to the LLC.

-Table 22 and Table 23 show the encoding of the CTL0-CTL1 bus.
+Table 23 and Table 24 show the encoding of the CTL0-CTL1 bus.

-Table 22.
+Table 23.
 CTL Encoding When PHY Has Control of the Bus